 - Now, a window prompts on your screen and ask you for the location you want to save.
 Select the location on your desktop, documents or any other location that you want to and Name on file and then, click save

 Most similarly to what we did on Microsoft Edge, this will be done in Chrome browser:

 - Press Ctrl + P to open Chrome printer settings page

 - Select Microsoft Print to PDF from the given printers list

 - Do the same process to save the file to your desired location, as did above

-You are probably using Firefox browser and want to save the webpage as a PDF file:
+You are probably using a Firefox browser and want to save the webpage as a PDF file:

 - Press Ctrl + P to open Firefox printer settings

-- Select printer to Microsoft Print to PDF.
-Once selected, highlighted with blue color
+- Select Print to Microsoft Print to PDF.
+Once selected, will be highlighted

 - Click Print button